Grow crystals on a real fresh or dried rose. The crystal rose is preserved, so it will stay sparkling and beautiful.

 - Remove the crystal rose and place it on a paper towel to dry.
 Once dry, you can place the rose in a vase, if you like.

 The solubility of borax depends on temperature.
 If you want to get a saturated solution, use boiling water.
 Let it cool down near room temperature before adding the rose or else you’ll basically cook it.
 This leaches the color from the petals and gives you a droopy-looking flower.

-The borax may alter the color of the rose.
+The borax slightly alters the color of the rose.
 The color change is partly because the pigments in the rose are affected by the pH of the liquid and partly because the liquid leaches some of the pigment from the petals.

 If you don’t have borax, you can use table salt, Epsom salt, or sugar.
-If your rose is free of pesticides and herbicides, a sugared rose will be edible.
+Providing your rose is free of pesticides and herbicides, a sugared rose is edible.

 If you don’t have a real rose, don’t despair.
 You can crystallize a pipe cleaner flower just as easily.